-Anna (Anya) Bryndza joined UxC, LLC (UxC) in 2008 and currently holds the position of Senior Vice President, Policy.
+Anna (Anya) Bryndza joined UxC, LLC (UxC) in 2008 and currently holds the position of Executive Vice President, International.
 In this capacity, she is responsible for analyzing government policies as they relate to the nuclear fuel markets worldwide.
 Ms. Bryndza is the manager of UxC's Policy Watch service, which provides clients with a comprehensive, timely analysis of all relevant policy, regulatory, and trade issues affecting the global nuclear markets.
 Ms. Bryndza's expertise includes an in-depth understanding of the critical role played by secondary supplies in the nuclear fuel markets, including the government inventory management, enricher uranium supplies, and global commercial inventories.

 Ms. Bryndza is recognized as the industry's leading expert on nuclear power and fuel developments in Eastern Europe and Central Asia, with a comprehensive understanding of the current state, ongoing trends, and prospects for Russia's vast nuclear power complex.
 Ms. Bryndza also possesses a thorough knowledge of uranium production developments in Kazakhstan and throughout Central Asia.
 She manages UxC's customer relations in the region and has contributed to the company's increased presence in Eurasia, including the establishment of a Russian language nuclear fuel publication, UxNuclear Weekly.